christinali1017/CS-BASICS/Effective-java-note.md

 failure to do so will prevent other classes that depend on the contracts (such as HashMap and HashSet) from functioning properly in conjunction with the class.

+####Item 8: Obey the general contract when overriding equals
+- **A superclass has already overridden equals, and the superclass behavior is appropriate for this class**.
+For example, most Set implementations inherit their equals implementation from AbstractSet, List implementations from AbstractList, and Map implementations from AbstractMap.